rjrodger/patrun/README.md

 Your custom function can also return a modifer function for found data, and optionally a modifier for removing data.

-Here's a example that modifies found data:
+Here's an example that modifies found data:

 ```JavaScript
 var upperify = patrun( function(pat){